New sports stadium

 The climatic conditions and culture of Southern California and Los Angeles were taken into consideration while designing the stadium.
 The stadium roof features a sail-shaped transparent ETFE canopy spread over 19 acres, ensuring no disruption to the events due to weather.

 The shape of the canopy was influenced by a number of factors, including air movement, local geographic characteristics and overall integration into the mixed-use development.

 The canopy covers the stadium as well as the outdoor areas.
-It creates an outdoor feeling as all the sides remain open-air allowing natural breeze to pass through.
-The open design of the canopy also enables integration of indoor and outdoor environments.
+It creates an outdoor feeling as all the sides remain open-air allowing a natural breeze to pass through.
+The open design of the canopy also enables the integration of indoor and outdoor environments.

 Infrastructure works on the site started one year prior to the ground-breaking ceremony.
-Since the stadium is situated near the Los Angeles International Airport, concerns regarding the project posing a hazard to navigation of airplanes were raised.
+Since the stadium is situated near the Los Angeles International Airport, concerns regarding the project posing a hazard to navigation of aeroplanes were raised.